The Causal Information Bottleneck and Optimal Causal Variable Abstractions: Introduction

 \section{Introduction}

 Natural systems typically consist of a vast number of components and interactions, making them complex and challenging to study.
 When investigating a specific scientific question, which is often of a causal nature, it is frequently possible to disregard many of these details, as they have a negligible impact on the outcome.
 These details can then be abstracted away.
 A classic example \citep{rubenstein2017causal,chalupka2017overview} is the relationship between particle velocities, temperature, and pressure.
-To control the pressure on the walls of a room, it would be necessary to influence the velocities of the approximately $10^{23}$ particles in the room.
-However, controlling the velocity of each individual particle is not required to achieve this.
-Instead, manipulating the high-level variable of temperature is sufficient.
-For an ideal gas, temperature is directly proportional to the average kinetic energy of the particles in the gas \citep{blundell2010thermal}, and modifying the temperature alters the particle velocities accordingly.
+To control the pressure on the walls of a room, it would presumably be necessary to consider how to manipulate the velocities of the approximately $10^{23}$ particles in the room.
+However, accounting for the velocity of each individual particle is not required to achieve this.
+Instead, considering solely interventions on the high-level variable of temperature is sufficient.
+Other examples of such high-level features include large-scale weather phenomena like El Nino, which abstract away low-level sea surface temperature details irrelevant to resulting wind patterns \citep{chalupka2016unsupervised}, and visual features of images, which omit information not relevant to triggering neural spikes \citep{chalupka2017thesis}.
+In general, having such an abstraction variable available can aid reasoning about interventions.

-Methods that disregard the causal structure of a system when constructing abstractions may yield results that are uninformative or even misleading, particularly when the objective is to manipulate the system or gain causal insights.
-The following running example will serve as a useful illustration of the potential drawbacks of neglecting causal considerations when learning representations.
-Consider a mouse gene with four positions $s_{1}, s_{2}, s_{3}, s_{4}$ under study\footnotemark where nucleotides